soojiyou/FS-5-Casting-Agency-Udacity-Capstone/README.md

 * Implemented Role-Based Authentication and role-based access control (RBAC) in a Flask application
 * Conducted extensive testing for expected success and error behavior of each endpoint using the unittest library
 * Integrated Auth0 for third-party authentication with role-based access control (RBAC)
-* Deployed the application using Heroku

 ## Achievements:

 * Successfully designed a secure and functional Casting Agency Application
 * Implemented role-based access control for improved security and user management
 * Utilized modern web development techniques and best practices

-* Deployed the application using Heroku for easy access and updates
+## Memo for Advanced App in Future
+* Make the frontend.
+* Deploy app.